 I’d just do a maxi dress instead of maxi skirt.
 I think this is one of the hardest trends this season to pull off well.

-i like long skirt and dress!!!they look so gorgeous and royal!!!it MAKES girl’a figure more slender and graceful!!so it helps to hide disadvantages !!!posted over 2 years ago
+i like long skirt and dress!!!they look so gorgeous and royal!!!it MAKES girl’a figure more slender and graceful!!so it helps to hide disadvantages !!!posted about 3 years ago